TarikHuber/firekit/README.md

   messagingSenderId: '258373383650'
 }

-//Initialise your firebase app const firebaseApp = firebase.initializeApp(firebaseConf)
+// Initialise your firebase app const firebaseApp = firebase.initializeApp(firebaseConf)

-//The part above can be done in a seperate file so it can be acessed from everiwhere in your application
+// The part above can be done in a seperate file so it can be accessed from anywhere in your application.
-//It is moved here in this snipped for simplicity purpose
+// It is moved here in this snippet for simplicity.

-//Now in your root part of your application add the FirebaseProvider as you have done with the redux Provoder
+// In the root of your application, add the FirebaseProvider as you have done with the Redux Provider.
-//Take care that the FirebaseProvider comes after the redux Provider to have access to the redux store ReactDOM.render(
+// Take care that the FirebaseProvider comes after the Redux Provider to have access to the Redux store.
+ReactDOM.render(
   <Provider store={store}>
     <FirebaseProvider firebaseApp={firebaseApp}>